 Ruth believes passionately in the power of mentoring to help others achieve their goals.
 She has been recognised by industry with a Europe-wide ISG Paragon ‘Women in Technology’ award for helping more young women into technology careers.

-Ruth lives near Hickling with her husband, their alpacas, chickens, bees and Geoffrey the tortoise, and Clemmie the black lab.
+Ruth lives near Hickling with her husband, their alpacas, chickens, bees, donkeys, Geoffrey the tortoise, and Clemmie the black lab.

 She is an avid reader and plant lover, with books and plants engaged in an on-going battle for territory in her home.
 At home in the water as well as on land, she is a keen scuba diver and committed to protecting our marine environment.
 She is a strong advocate of the consumption of tea and cake in all circumstances.